 Muay Thai or Thai boxing is a traditional martial art form which originated in Thailand.
-It focuses upon using your entire body as an offensive and defensive weapon.
+It focuses on using your entire body as an offensive and defensive weapon.
 Traditional Muay Thai adopted unique fighting stances which emphasized upon a strong foundation.

 A proper guard position is fundamental towards perfecting defensive techniques and to efficiently carry out combat maneuvers.
 It requires one’s body to move as a singular unit, with specific positions for one’s arms and legs.
 Mastering these are required for efficient footwork, solid body defense and performing powerful attacks.